addyosmani/backbone-fundamentals/README.md

 ###Markup

-The markup for the application is relatively simple and consists of three primary parts: an input section for entering new todo items (`create-todo`), a list section to display existing items (which can also be edited in-place) (`todo-list`) and finally a section summarizing how many items are left to be completed (`todo-stats`).
+The markup for the application is relatively simple and consists of three primary parts: an input section for entering new todo items (`create-todo`), a list section for displaying and in-place editing of existing items (`todo-list`), and finally a section summarizing how many items are left to be completed (`todo-stats`).

 <pre>
 &lt;div id=&quot;todoapp&quot;&gt;